pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 Indicates a desire to keep the TLS connection active for more than one message exchange.
 This can be used by a pool to reuse connections to a time source's NTS Key Exchange servers multiple times, reducing load on both the pool and time sources.

-A client MUST send this record with a body of size 0.
+When a client sends this record the body MUST have size 0.
 A client MUST NOT use Keep Alive unless the request contains a record type allowing the use of Keep Alive.
 Within this specification, that is limited to the Supported Protocol List and Fixed Key Request records.
 A server SHOULD ignore any body for the Keep Alive record.

 When supported by a server and allowed for the request in question, the server MAY include a Keep Alive record with a body of size 0 in the response and keep the TLS connection active after the response to handle further requests from the client.
 A client SHOULD ignore any body for the Keep Alive record.
 As keeping a connection active requires additional resources on the server, a server SHOULD NOT respond with a Keep Alive record to unauthenticated clients.